RangamaniLabUCSD/smart-nanopillars/README.md

 # smart-comp-sci
 Examples and numerical tests for SMART scientific computing paper.

+To run the code in this repository, it is necessary to install [SMART (Spatial Modeling Algorithms for Reaction and Transport)](https://github.com/RangamaniLabUCSD/smart.git).

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This work is licensed under a